James-d-Harris/QuickChange/Project Documentation/validation.md

         - Was the objective of the game clear?

             - Not really.
-I know because you told me, but handing the changes to Obama when he's suppose to be paying for his item was confusing.
+I know because you told me, but handing the change to Obama when he's suppose to be paying for his item was confusing.
 I think a validation or confirmation screen should be added to really tell the user they were successful or unsuccessful.

         - What could we improve moving forward?